SciMeetings is a virtual science-sharing platform developed by ACS Publications in collaboration with other ACS divisions.

 Posters and presentations uploaded to SciMeetings will receive a DOI from ACS Publications, the publisher of record.
-DOIs ensure your work can be easily cited by others and establish a permanent record of your contribution to the scientific record.
-You can track views, downloads, and citations in your registered SciMeetings account.
+DOIs ensure your work can be easily cited by others and establish a permanent record of your scientific record contribution.
+You can also track views and downloads in your registered SciMeetings account.

-The standard license for work submitted to SciMeetings is CC BY-NC-ND.
+The standard license for work submitted to SciMeetings is CC-BY-NC-ND, an open-access license that meets Plan S funder requirements.
 This license allows others to download your work and share it as long as they credit you, but they can’t change your work in any way or use it commercially.

-Posting on SciMeetings ensures your work is seen by a global community.
-Posters, presentations, abstracts, and author metadata will be fully indexed and searchable on both the SciMeetings platform and the ACS Publications platform, which supports over 150 million downloads to research articles per year.
+Posting on SciMeetings ensures a global community sees your work.
+Posters, presentations, abstracts, and author metadata will be fully indexed and searchable on both the SciMeetings platform and the ACS Publications platform, supporting over 150 million downloads to research articles per year discoverable through SciFinder™.

-Presenters can also interact with viewers through the new Presenter Q&A feature.
-Attendees or the public may comment on a presentation.
+Presenters can interact with viewers through the new Presenter Q&A feature.
+Fellow presenters, attendees, or any viewers with a registered SciMeetings account may comment on a presentation.
 Comments and questions must be approved by the presenter first, and then they can directly reply.
 This will help bring the traditional networking reserved for in-person meetings to a virtual format.